Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: CONTROL CALCULATION WITH LIMITED COMMUNICATION

 The QP in (\ref{eq_stacked_qp_q_constraints}) is a centralized calculation.
 In particular, it requires that each vehicle's nominal control input $\hat{u}_i$ be communicated.
-Frequently communicating this signal when there are many vehicles may reduce throughput for other important messages or introduce communication delays.
-Thus, we show how to ensure safety constraints can be satisfied by reformulating the QP so that the vehicles can calculate a safe control signal without requiring each other's nominal control input.\looseness=-1
+Frequently communicating this signal when there are many vehicles may reduce throughput for other important messages or introduce communication delays because a network can only support a limited number of bits per second through a network.
+Thus, we show how to ensure safety constraints can be satisfied by reformulating the QP so that the vehicles can calculate a safe control signal without requiring each other's nominal control input.
+However, we continue to assume that each vehicle can sense the state of every other vehicle.

+We start by considering the two vehicle case and then generalize to the $k$ vehicle case.
+Let $\gamma^s = ^T$ be the shared evading maneuver where $\gamma_1^{s^T}$ is the part of $\gamma^s$ that is applied to vehicle 1 and therefore has the same size as $u_1$.
+Define $\gamma^s_2$ similarly for vehicle 2.
+Similarly decompose $b$ in (\ref{eq_general_actuator}) as $b = ^T$ and $L_g\hjx$ as $L_g\hjx = ^T$.
+Further, let $A$ in (\ref{eq_general_actuator}) be block diagonal with block entries $A_1$ and $A_2$ so that $A_iu_u\ge b_i$ represents the actuator constraint for vehicle $i$ for $i = 1, 2$.